nazariyg/Phred/README.md

 Phred is currently available for the Linux/Unix platform running at least 5.6 version of PHP.

-If you still are using an older version and your system is **Ubuntu** or **Debian**, you could follow these simple steps to install PHP.
+If you are still using an older version of PHP and your system is **Ubuntu** or **Debian**, you can follow the simple steps given below to install PHP 5.6 and then Phred.

 ## Getting the Latest PHP Version

-Add the repository where PHP 5.6 is contained and update the package list:
+Add the repository where PHP 5.6 packages are maintained and update the package list:

 ```sh
 sudo add-apt-repository ppa:ondrej/php5-5.6